astroDimitrios/git-working-practices/episodes/02-branching.md

 #### Pros

-- There is a clear purpose for each branch
+- There is a clear purpose for each branch.
-- Handles complex projects well
+- Handles complex projects well.

 #### Cons

-- Very steep learning curve, not suitable for novices
+- Steeper learning curve, novices may require more help.

 ```mermaid
     gitGraph